ImmuneDynamics/ImmuneDynamics.github.io/workshops/hdworkshops.md

       <td style="padding-left:.75em;width:66%; border-left:1px solid #000;border-top:1px solid #000;border-bottom:1px solid #000;border-right:1px solid #000;text-align:left; vertical-align:top">
         <p><b>ASI IgV Masterclass 2021</b></p>
         <p>
+          As part of the
+          <a href="https://www.immunology.org.au/">Australia and New Zealand Society for Immunology (ASI)</a>
-          As part of the ASI IgV Masterclass (25-26 October 2021), we will be running an online hands-on workshop on
+          IgV Masterclass (25-26 October 2021), we will be running an online hands-on workshop on
           <a href="https://immunedynamics.io/research/analysis/">high-dimensional analysis approaches</a>
           to investigate the immune response to
           <a href="https://immunedynamics.io/research/disease/#sars-cov-2-and-covid-19">COVID-19</a>
-          in blood and respiratory tract.
+          in the blood and respiratory tract.
-          Registrations open to both ASI members and non-members.
+          Registrations will be open to both ASI members and non-members.
 Keep an eye on the
           <a href="https://www.immunology.org.au/events/2021-IgV-Masterclass/">ASI IgV Masterclass page</a>
           for more information.
         </p>